Jitterbit Harmony Best Practices¶

 Locations of log files on Private Agents.

-- Setting Up Alerting, Logging, and Error Handling
+- Set Up Alerting, Logging, and Error Handling

 Best practices on how to alert users about integration issues.

 - Agent Groups High Availability and Load Balancing

 Recommendations that should be taken into consideration prior to installing Private Agents to allow for high availability (active/active) and load balancing.

 Best practices when creating, installing, and configuring a Private Agent.